Arpan23sep/DuelingOptimization/README.md

 - 1. beta_Normalized_Gradient:
 beta_NGD performs gradient descent for β-smooth convex functions based solely on dueling (comparison-based) feedback.

+result <- beta_NGD(initial_point, eta, gamma, T)

+#Arguments
+- initial_point: A numeric vector representing the starting point for the optimization.
+- eta: The step size for gradient descent.
+- gamma: The perturbation parameter to calculate comparison-based feedback.
+- T: The number of iterations.

 - alpha_beta_NGD
 alpha_beta_NGD extends beta_NGD for optimizing α-strongly convex and β-smooth functions by running multiple phases of gradient descent.
 Each phase refines the accuracy and improves convergence rates.